leopard-ai/betty/docs/tutorial/basic/basic_start.rst

 Before diving into the MLO part, we do basic setups such as importing dependencies and constructing imbalanced (or long-tailed) dataset.
 This part is not directly relevant to MLO, so users can simply copy and paste it to their code.
+We set our imbalance factor to

 .. raw:: html